sharmar0790/dot-tod/_posts/gitlab/2023-09-26-downstream-project-not-found.md

 In one of my recent project I was configuring the same design and faced the error `failed (downstream project could not be found)`.

-I cheecked every thing like whether I do have the access or not to the projects I am referring ( I have the access), changing the project path etc still the pipeline was not working.
+I checked every thing like whether I do have the access or not to the projects I am referring ( I have the access), changing the project path etc still the pipeline was not working.
 I googled the error like hell.
 After doing multiple trial and errors and found the solution

 The solution was quite very simple.
 I was referring the whole downstream project including the domain like - `https://<domain>/path/project`.